takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 ## AerialPerspectiveEffect

 A post-processing effect that renders atmospheric transparency and inscattered light.
-It can optionally render sun and sky irradiance as deferred lighting.
+It can optionally render sun and sky irradiance as post-process lighting.

 This is for use with the [`postprocessing`](https://github.com/pmndrs/postprocessing)’s `EffectComposer` and is not compatible with the one in Three.js examples.